MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/service-level-objectives.md

 Upholding SLOs should be the main business goal with the commitment from all teams involved in the service delivery lifecycle.

 As a service broker, you rely on Microsoft's commitment to reliability of services as defined in our service level agreements for Microsoft 365 and Azure services.
-This allows you to focus on your responsibilities in the service chain such as synthetic monitoring, network connectivity, and lets you focus on moe on security and compliance.
+This allows you to focus on your responsibilities in the service chain such as synthetic monitoring, network connectivity, and security and compliance.

 ## Purpose